Adamas Institute of Technology

 The Adamas Institute of Technology or AIT is an engineering college in West Bengal, India.It was established in 2008 by RICE Education Group.
-The college is affiliated with Maulana Abul Kalam Azad University of Technology and all the programmes are approved by the All India Council for Technical Education.
+The college is affiliated with Maulana Abul Kalam Azad University of Technology and all of its programmes are approved by the All India Council for Technical Education.

 The campus is located along Barasat - Barrackpore Road, Barbaria, North 24 Parganas.